5 Ways Going Paperless Reduces Risk for Your Firm

 Records don’t age the same way in the cloud.
 They are kept for as long as necessary and remain pristine from the day they are scanned.
 Delicate, older records are preserved in their current state as well, and no longer have an impending expiration date.
 Permanently deleting records is as simple or complex as you’d like: you can make sure that the right people approve deletion.
 All in all, taking advantage of the cloud ensures information safety, indefinitely.

 5. Improved Compliance and Audit Trails

 As corporate clients adjust to ever-stricter requirements for auditing and regulatory compliance, they begin to demand the same high-level digital safeguards as their partners.
 Being able to prove who came in contact with a record at each stage of its lifecycle is critical.
-Unfortunately, with paper records, chain of custody is difficult to track.
-If chain of custody cannot be demonstrated and proven, the validity of a document may be called into question.
+Unfortunately, with paper records, the chain of custody is difficult to track.
+If the chain of custody cannot be demonstrated and proven, the validity of a document may be called into question.

 People who are in contact with records may include individuals who transport the records, the workers who prep and scan, or third parties tasked with locating records when a customer requests retrieval.
 Digitizing and storing your records in a cloud-based platform enables you to automate compliance checks and provide complete audit trails.